 - 70 g bean thread vermicelli

-- 1/2 zuccini, chopped into short sticks
+- 1/2 zucchini, chopped into short sticks

 - 2 spring onions, finely chopped

-- 1/2 cup peanuts, dry roasted and lightly crushed
+- 1/2 cup peanuts,. dry roasted and lightly crushed

-- 3-4 tablespoons coriander, finely chopped
+- 3-4 tablespoons cilantro, finely chopped

-- Salt and pepper (try cayenne) to taste
+- Salt and pepper, try cayenne to taste

-- 3 tablespoons vegetable oil (I used cold pressed rapeseed)
+- 3 tablespoons vegetable oil I used cold pressed rapeseed

 - Juice of 1/2 orange